liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 - Gain 1 {% include item.html id=10 %} as a possible reward by completing a high difficulty mission.

-## Friend Code/ Friend
+## Friend Code/Friend

 Despite the game being relatively new there are a lot of players who has max leveled unit (level 50) and if you're lucky enough to be accepted as friend by them, you will now have a Support that can carry your party all on their own at least until the middle difficulty quest, and the best part of this is that friend supports characters cost nothing to borrow in fact it gives friend point to you and your friend.

 To gain friends quickly, you will want to share your friend code, which is a 9-digit code (found in the Friends section of the game), in various places.
-A good place for now is LAH community discord
+A good place for now is LAH community discord.

 ## About Characters Rarity

-The game contains up to 4 ratings for each hero, from a 3 star rating to 6 star rating, any hero can be upgraded to 6 star rating eventually and as of now no hero starts at 6 star rating
+The game contains up to 4 ratings for each hero, from a 3 star rating to 6 star rating, any hero can be upgraded to 6 star rating eventually and as of now no hero starts at 6 star rating.

 Each hero has two different portrait, with the first unlocked from the beginning and the second unlocked at 5 star rarity (for natural 5 star heroes the two portraits are unlocked from the beginning)

-Sidekicks has different system than heroes, with a 3 star rating to 4 star rating, and no possible way to upgrade rarity
+Sidekicks has different system than heroes, with a 3 star rating to 4 star rating, and no possible way to upgrade rarity.

 ## About Team